ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    in `#126`_, where the choice between a binding site and an occurrence depends on whether a type variable is in scope.

 #.
-The `Syntactic Unification Principle`_ is bolstersted by ``-XNoImplicitBinds``
+The `Syntactic Unification Principle`_ is bolstered by ``-XNoImplicitBinds``

    As discussed in the "Consistency" section of the motivation for that extension, the different forms of implicit binding we have today work quite differently.
-   In many case, those different forms are chiefly distinguished by being confined to one of the type- or term- level, e.g. regular pattern for type synonym right hand sides.
+   In many case, those different forms are chiefly distinguished by being confined to one of the type- or term- level.
+   For example, "regular patterns" in expressions and the right hand sides of type synonyms ought to be basically the same in a unified-namespace world, but the implicit binding mechanisms they each support today are unrelated.
-   A lack of inconsistency on this front therefore is part of the type and term syntax unification espoused by this principle.
+   Avoiding this inconsistency is therefore part of the type and term syntax unification espoused by this principle.

 #.
 The `Explicit Binding Principle`_ is made to hold under ``-XNoImplicitBinds`` and ``-XPatternSignatures`` by side-stepping the need for new explicit syntax.